Aerospace, automotive, energy, IT and telecommunications; a degree in electrical and electronic engineering prepares you for it all...

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

 Work experience is a perfect way of getting a hands-on, practical understanding of engineering systems and specialised industries.
 Some courses offer a year out in industry, providing further opportunities to broaden your skill set and establish a network of contacts.
 You may also want to look into setting one up yourself during the summer months.
 Check the careers sections of company websites for any work experience or advertised internships.

 Whether or not you decide to continue in the electrical or electronic field, a period spent gaining work experience or shadowing can help you make decisions about your future career.
-Practical experience can give you a fantastic insight into what direction you want to take your career or further studies.

 Search for placements and find out more about work experience and internships.